How Crossbows Work

 Finally, laws governing crossbow use vary widely, and they specify who can use a crossbow and when.
 Some laws permit only hunters with disabilities to use crossbows, while others permit anyone to use a crossbow during any hunting season.
 Before using a crossbow, particularly for hunting purposes, research the laws in your area.

-Check out the links below for more information on crossbows, physics and other topics.
+Check out the links on the next page for more information on crossbows, physics and other topics.

 Related Articles